rachel-o-donnell/the-witchs-cauldron/README.md

 ***admin.py - PostAdmin and Admin comment - Add features to expand/make different (minimal I could change here yet- possibly add a category tag if that becomes a feature later on)

+Fixing footer styling to push to the bottom of the screen but not sticky : https://radu.link/make-footer-stay-bottom-page-bootstrap/

 ### Media

 ### ReadMe